ashwanikumar04/good-to-read/delayed-message-processing-kafka.md

 ## Method 2: Use Punctuate in Kafka Streams API

-### Overview

-Use Kafka Streams' `punctuate` feature to periodically check a state store and forward the messages whose `scheduled_time` has arrived to the actual topic.
+Use Kafka Streams' `punctuate` feature to periodically check a state store and then forward ready messages.

 ```java
 // In your Processor class